ACM40960/project-conflict-and-climate-change/readme/README.md

 #  CONCLUSION

 The evidence from greenhouse gas emissions, temperature records, wildfire activity, volcanic aerosols, and disaster mortality strongly supports a single conclusion: global warming is primarily human-driven, with natural factors playing only temporary roles.

 The rapid increase in CO₂, CH₄, and N₂O emissions in industrializing nations such as China and India correlates directly with rapid population growth, industrial expansion, and intensified agriculture.
 In contrast, the United Kingdom demonstrates that emissions can be stabilized and even reduced through effective policies, cleaner energy transitions, and smarter agricultural practices.
 Meanwhile, small island nations like Tonga, Dominica, and Micronesia contribute almost nothing to global emissions, but still experience the same warming trends.
 This highlights the deep injustice at the heart of climate change: those least responsible often suffer the most severe impacts.

 Temperature data confirms that warming is not regional or isolated it is a global phenomenon.
 Countries of all sizes and emissions levels have experienced rising temperatures, with the steepest increases after 1990.
 In some regions, anomalies now exceed 2°C above baseline.
 Natural events, such as the Mount Pinatubo eruption in 1991, have led to temporary cooling periods due to stratospheric aerosol injection, these explains the persistent rise in global temperatures.

 Disaster death trends also reflect the influence of development and preparedness.
 China and India, which once recorded massive disaster fatalities due to climate hazards like floods and droughts, have seen sharp declines after 1980s, largely due to better infrastructure and policy interventions.
 However, countries with limited resources remain vulnerable to rising risks.

 Wildfires demonstrate the feedback nature of climate change: they are intensified by rising temperatures and droughts, and in turn release large quantities of CO₂ and other greenhouse gases, further warming the planet.
 A similar pattern is seen with livestock emissions the surge in meat production and animal slaughter in emerging economies is a major driver of methane and nitrous oxide emissions, linking food systems directly to climate outcomes.

 Together, these findings tell a clear story: human activity is the driving force behind global warming.
 Natural variability exists, but it cannot explain the long-term trends.
 The impact of climate change falls most heavily on those least responsible.

 Addressing this crisis is no longer optional, it is a necessity.
 Reducing emissions, sustainable agriculture, transitioning to clean energy, and international support for adaptation must all be part of the solution.
-Without decisive global cooperation, climate feedback loops will intensify, threatening ecosystems, economies, and the lives of future generations
+Without decisive global cooperation, climate feedback loops will intensify, threatening ecosystems, economies, and the lives of future generations.
-.

 ---

 # FUTURE WORKS

 While this study presents strong evidence that global warming is primarily driven by human activities, there remains significant scope for expanding the analysis using both existing and additional datasets.
 One important next step is to bring in solar irradiance data.
 By performing statistical comparisons between solar activity and global temperature anomalies, future work could isolate the influence of natural solar variation.
 This would help confirm whether long-term warming is truly the result of greenhouse gas emissions, rather than changes in solar energy.

 Another important addition involves analyzing ocean surface temperature (SST) data.
 Oceans play a critical role in regulating Earth’s climate and absorb much of the excess heat caused by greenhouse gases.
 Including SST anomalies in the analysis would complement the land-based temperature trends already studied, and could further highlight how global warming is affecting both land and sea.
 Linking these SST trends with known events like El Niño and La Niña may also help differentiate between natural variability and human-driven trends.

 With a richer dataset in place, future work could also develop predictive models using multivariate regression or machine learning.
 By combining emissions data (CO₂, CH₄, N₂O), volcanic activity, solar irradiance, and ocean temperatures, these models could estimate future temperature trajectories and quantify the relative contribution of human versus natural drivers.
 This would provide a stronger backbone to the conclusions drawn in this project.

 Finally, a policy impact assessment at the national level would add a valuable real-world dimension.
 For example, examining the UK’s shift toward cleaner energy could show how specific policies have contributed to declining emissions.
 This kind of real-world evidence would demonstrate that mitigation strategies are not just theoretical but effective in practice.

 ---